diractions/diractions-website/content/posts/2025-03-why-ai-projects-fail/index.md

 Curious—have you seen this pattern too?

 What’s worked (or failed) in your experience aligning AI innovation with customer value?
+[I am eager to connect with you and hear about your experiences.](#popup).